web-platform-tests/rfcs/rfcs/rename_lint_whitelist.md

 Known risks:

 1. Downstream consumers or infrastructure may rely on the name of our lint file.
-The level of risk here is unknown, but not expected to be high - it seems unlikely the WPT lint is a critical file.
+Neither Gecko and Chromium appear to rely on it, and so the risk here is low.
 1. There may be some mental overhead in people adapting to the new name.